Maximal steady-state entanglement in autonomous quantum thermal machines: Results

-where $\ket{\bar 0_{k}}\coloneqq \ket{0}\otimes\ket{0}\otimes\cdot\cdot\cdot\otimes\ket{0}$, the ground state of $k$ qubits. $\ket{W_n}$ denotes a W state in the space of the first $n$ qubits and a ground state in the next $n-1$ qubits (see Fig.~\ref{fig:NGME} for the enumeration).
-For simplicity, in the figure, we have chosen all temperatures and all qubit-reservoir couplings in the figures to be equal.
-However, this is not a necessary condition to produce a $\ket{W_n}$ state and these couplings and temperatures can be completely arbitrary.
-Moreover, in analogy with the three-qubit machine, the general condition on the inter-qubit couplings to produce the $\ket{W_n}$ state is $g_{1,n+j}=g_{1+j,n+j}$, where $g_{ij}$ represents the coupling between the $i$th and $j$th qubits.
-If this condition is not satisfied, a partially entangled W-like state is obtained at long times.
-More details can be found in the Supp.
-Mat.
-Sec.
-B.
+$\ket{W_n}$ denotes a W state in the space of $n$ qubits and a ground state in the next $n-1$ qubits.
+In this enumeration, the first system is the high-bias qubit and the ground state $\ket{\bar{0}_{n-1}}$ corresponds to all the sink qubits.
+For simplicity, in Fig.~\ref{fig:NGME}, we have chosen all temperatures and all qubit-reservoir couplings to be equal.
+However, this is not a necessary condition to produce a $\ket{W_n}$ state.
+The couplings can be chosen almost arbitrarily (within the validity of the Lindblad equation) and the temperatures have to be chosen such that $U\gg \mu\gg T_j$.
+Robustness to variations in system-reservoir couplings are further discussed in the Supplementary Information.

-\textit{Discussion.---} In this Letter, we have introduced an architecture for autonomous thermal machines to produce maximal entanglement between qubits.
-While earlier two-qubit proposals are limited to noisy entanglement \cite{Brask2015,Brask2022operational,Prech2023}, our three-qubit machine is the minimal thermal machine that can autonomously produce a Bell state.
-This resolves the question of whether there exists an elementary limitation for out-of-equilibrium steady state entanglement generation with autonomous resources.
-Importantly, with only thermal resources and local two-body interactions, the generalized architecture can render any number of qubits genuinely multipartite entangled within the W-state class.
-It is an interesting question whether the same is possible for arbitrary pure entanglement, in particular the Greenberger-Horne-Zeilinger states.

-Although our analytical results have been obtained using the Lindblad equation \eqref{eq:lind} with local coupling, we have numerically confirmed them with the second-order von Neumann approach \cite{Pedersen2005,Pedersen2007}, using the QMEQ package \cite{KirsanskasComputPhysCommun2017}, which accounts for higher orders in the system-reservoir couplings.